devbrainlab/devbrainlab.github.io/README.md

   ```
   npm install
   ```
+* Install Ruby dependencies -- you may have to run these as root (`sudo`) depending on your ruby configuration. macOS has ruby preinstalled, other operating systems may need to manually install it.
+  * Install bundler (if you dont already have it)
+    ```
+    gem install bundler
+    ```
+  * Install ruby gems
+    ```
+    bundle install
+    ```
+* Install R and R Dependencies
+  * If you don't have R, install it! (`brew install r`)
+  * Use `npm run install:R` to install R dependencies
 * You should be good! use the [commands](#Commands)!

+# Deploying

+The page automatically builds and deploys on pushes to the `master` branch using Github Actions (as defined in `/.github/workflows/github-pages.yml`) to the `gh-pages` branch.

+To avoid work in progress being deployed to the main site, i recommend working in a different branch and pulling back to the main branch with pull requests.

 # Hack yr own site why dont ya